-Beautiful Heart, raw food chef, web designer, life coach, linguist… My mission in life is to shine and to inspire others to shine.
+Beautiful Heart, raw food chef, yoga teacher, coach, linguist… My mission in life is to shine and to inspire others to shine.
 Raw food certainly brings a glow!

-I feel I’m fulfilling my mission when I get feedback like this from my raw food workshops:
+I know I’m fulfilling my mission when I get feedback like this from my raw food workshops:

-I’ve been a seeker for over twenty years.
-My path has woven through yoga, Buddhism, meditation, tai chi, NLP (Neuro Lingusitic Programming), life coaching, healing training in Reiki, the Body Mirror System, EFT and Energetic NLP, travels in India, Africa and Asia, and many more diverse influences.
+I’ve been a seeker for over twenty five years.
+My path has woven through yoga, Buddhism, meditation, tai chi, NLP (Neuro Lingusitic Programming), life coaching, healing training in Reiki, the Body Mirror System, EFT, Metatronic Healing and Energetic NLP, travels in India, Africa and Asia, and many more diverse influences.

-Yoga has been a running stitch weaving through these years and through different traditions and I am currently training as Kundalini Yoga teacher with the Karam Kriya school.
-The training takes place in Brighton and as luck (serendipity) would have it there was a raw food cafe and takeaway, Aloka, so I would enjoy raw picnics on the beach at lunchtime – until Aloka closed for relocation.
+Yoga has been a running stitch weaving through these years and through different traditions.
+I have trained as a Kundalini Yoga teacher with the Karam Kriya school and also completed the first year of teacher training in Soma Yoga with Nicole Aarons.
+The Kundalini training took place in Brighton and as luck (serendipity) would have it there was a raw food cafe and takeaway, Aloka, so I would enjoy raw picnics on the beach at lunchtime – until Aloka closed for relocation.

 I received my spiritual name Aradhana Kaur in March 2010 from 3HO, the global community of Kundalini Yoga.
-You may also know me as Alison Bowker.
+You may also have known me as Alison Bowker.

 Food has always played a prominent part in my life, from being a fussy (though I prefer ‘particular’!) eater as a child, through a brief spell as a vegetarian after my mum served up rabbit (I lasted 2 days!), to a fully fledged veggie at age 20.
 Then at 40, taking the step into raw food.